doganalkim/Present-Key-Scheduling/README.md

 64 bits key length for each round

 # Example Output
-can be found in keys.txt for inital key is equal to 0
+can be found in keys.txt for initial key is equal to 0